Moving Ahead hosts first Therapeutic Arts and Rhythm Program

 COLUMBIA - The Moving Ahead Program at Columbia's J.W.
 "Blind" Boone Community center is giving some youths a creative and constructive way to spend their spring break this year.

-Usually, Moving Ahead operates Monday through Friday, 3:30 p.m. to 6:30 p.m, as an after school program for children in kindergarten through 8th grade.
-This year, they decided to start a specific program that focuses on a rhythm and arts.
+Usually, Moving Ahead operates Monday through Friday, 3:30 p.m. to 6:30 p.m., as an after school program for children in kindergarten through 8th grade.
+This year, it decided to start a specific program that focuses on a rhythm and arts.

 Renee Reed-Miller, the project architect and coordinator, said she has seen a dream and a vision come to fruition this week.